stravze/documentation/articles/azure/azs-how-create-aksengine.md

 This method utilises the [**container-monitoring**](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/containermonitoringaddon.md) add-on to deploy **Operations Management Suite (OMS) agent** containers to monitor the Kubernetes cluster.

 To enable this functionality, provide the `-EnableMonitoring` switch when executing the [DeployAzSHKubernetes.ps1](linkhere) script.

+> [!IMPORTANT]
+> Once the cluster is deployed, it can take around five to ten minutes for the OMS agents to begin submitting data to the Log Analytics workspace.
+> You can view your Kubernetes cluster monitoring statistics via the [public Azure portal](https://aka.ms/azmon-containers).

 #### Kubernetes cluster dashboard